cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 2. Compute P2 as `MAP(b[32:64])`.
 3. Return P1 + P2.

-The MAP function is defined on a 32-bytes string as:
+The MAP function is defined on a bytestring of 32 bytes in length as:

 1. Interpret the least significant 255 bits of the string as an integer r in little-endian representation.
 Reduce r modulo p to